Milestone-Proposal:Long distance transmission of electrical power using three-phase alternating current, 1891-1912

 How is the site protected/secured, and in what ways is it accessible to the public?

-The plaque site in Berlin at the TU Berlin (previously AEG area) is publicly accessible (there is open access for the public free entrance).
-In Poland, the plaque site on Winne Hill at water cascade in Zielona Góra is a publicly accessible and a frequently visited representative place.
+The plaque site at the TU Berlin (previously AEG area) is publicly accessible (there is open access for the public free entrance).

 Who is the present owner of the site(s)?

-Germany: HIH Property Management GmbH, Gertrudenstraße 9, 20095 Hamburg, Poland: President of the town Zielona Gora
+Germany: HIH Property Management GmbH, Gertrudenstraße 9, 20095 Hamburg / Germany

 What obstacles (technical, political, geographic) needed to be overcome?